opendatasoft/slate/source/includes/_form_widgets.md

 <textarea id="description" redactor></textarea>
 ```

-The `richtextinput` message is to be rendered as a rich text editor, preferably a WYSIWYG (What You See Is What You Get) one.
+The `richtextinput` message will render as a rich text editor, preferably a WYSIWYG (What You See Is What You Get) one.

 <div class="clearfix"></div>